-If you reach a point in your life where you no longer feel the presence of the Holy Spirit, know that you are not alone; I was (and still am) there.
+If you reach a point in your life where you no longer feel the presence of the Holy Spirit, know that you are not alone—I was there too (and, in some ways, still am).

 Are you too focused on a cup of soup?
-Are you so focused on fulfilling the lust of the flesh?
+Are you consumed with fulfilling the desires and the lust of the flesh?

-When our first love becomes the world’s pleasure, we will become a tree that no longer bears fruit and is pruned.
-That love for the world is like a disease within a tree, where you no longer bear fruit because of deception.
-Allowing filth into your heart will destroy your walk with God.
+When our first love becomes the world’s pleasure, we become like a tree that no longer bears fruit and must be pruned.
+That love for the world is like a disease within the tree—it deceives us and slowly robs us of fruitfulness.

 GRIEVING THE HOLY SPIRIT

-I was trying hard to get healed.
-I was trying hard to get set free of strongholds.
-I was trying hard to get a feeling of Him coming back.
+I was trying hard to be healed.
+I was striving hard to be set free from strongholds.
+I was striving desperately to feel the presence of the Holy Spirit again.

-Just because you can’t feel the presence of the Holy Spirit doesn’t mean He isn’t present; He is simply grieved.
+Just because you can’t feel the presence of the Holy Spirit doesn’t mean He has abandoned you or is no longer present; He is simply grieved.

 Imagine the Holy Spirit as a fire.
-When we quench the Holy Spirit, we are dampening God’s flame instead of fanning it, pushing it down instead of helping it grow stronger and more beautiful.
+When we quench the Holy Spirit, we dampen God’s flame instead of fanning it—pressing it down rather than allowing it to grow stronger and more beautiful.

 If we continue to grieve and reject the Holy Spirit, ignoring scripture’s instructions and the Holy Spirit’s conviction, we will quench the Holy Spirit because we have so thoroughly rejected Him.